-If you can relate to any of these examples, I caution you to be careful!
+If you can relate to any of these examples, I caution you to be careful.
 All of us have been hurt by people.
 Sometimes they hurt us on purpose, and this can feel like someone just drove a stake through our hearts.
 Other times, people can hurt us when it’s not intentional.
 Either way, forgiveness is not an option.
-Even if the person who hurts us does not realize what he/she did (or denies it), we are to forgive.
+Even if the person who hurts us does not realize what he/she did (or denies it), we still need to forgive.
 We have to be very purposeful in forgiving, before a root of bitterness is planted in us.
-I’ve learned that holding onto unforgiveness only hurts me, not the one who hurt me!
+I have learned that holding onto unforgiveness only hurts me, not the one who hurt me.

 Joyce Meyer said in her book, “Beauty For Ashes”, this statement regarding unforgiveness: